microsoft/ai-powered-notes-winui3-sample/README.md

 ### Path name too long
 You might run into an issue if you clone the repo in a location that will make the path too long to some of the generated binaries.
 Recomendation is to place the repo closer to the root of the drive and rename the repo folder name to something shorter.
 Alternatively, you can change the settings in Windows to support long paths https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry#enable-long-paths-in-windows-10-version-1607-and-later .

-### Olive version and config mismatch
-You might run into an issue where the config file and olive version is not compatible.
-Because Olive is in rapid development, you will need to ensure the version of the config file matches the olive version you want to use.
-To ensure the latest versions of the examples can be run without issues, you have to install Olive from source.
-Alternatively, for downstream dependencies, we suggest pinning the Olive version that worked for you.

 ## Contributing